The Samlors, living heritage of Chiang Mai

 Our traditional bicycle taxis will bring us to markets, food stalls and restaurants that offer a bewildering variety of snacks and drinks.
 We have selected several snacks and drinks for you to taste but also made sure that you will not feel stuffed after the tour.
 Walks are included on the markets and at other places to make it an active trip as well.
 You will not only be sitting in your samlor!

 We are in Chiang Mai but some of what you will taste this morning has its origins in India, China, Vietnam and Burma.
 In that respect, this tour is also a bit of a history lesson.
-Over the centuries migrants brought their favourite specialities to Chiang Mai.
+Over the centuries migrants brought their favorite specialties to Chiang Mai.
 More than anything else, the local food scene shows Chiang Mai’s diversity.

 There is a story behind each snack or drink.
 Of course, typical Chiang Mai snacks are also on the menu.
 At each stop, we take our time.
 At some places, you will see delicious snacks prepared in front of you.
 There is plenty of time for interaction with the sellers and for pictures.
-We will also buy our picnic lunch that we will enjoy the Monk’s Trail.
+We will also buy our picnic lunch that we will enjoy on the Monk’s Trail.
 Before we finish the tour at Wat Loi Kroh, you will enjoy a glass of Burmese medicinal tea from a shop that opened its doors more than 100 years ago.
 At around 1230 the tour will end at Wat Loi Kroh where your vehicle is waiting for you.